-He was previously the Transfusion Medicine Fellow in the Department of Pathology and Laboratory Medicine at Dartmouth, Pathology Resident at Mount Sinai Hospital, Arnold O. Beckman Postdoctoral Fellow at MIT, In Vivo Microscopy Fellow at the Wellman Center for Photomedicine at the Massachusetts General Hospital (Research Advisor: Guillermo Tearney, MD, PhD) and did a post-doctoral research fellowship in the Department of Chemical Engineering at the Massachusetts Institute of Technology (Research Advisor: Michael S. Strano, PhD).
-He received his Ph.D. from the Department of Chemistry at the University of Illinois at Urbana-Champaign (Research Advisor: Stephen A. Boppart, MD, PhD) and his M.D. from the College of Medicine at the University of Illinois at Chicago.
-He also did research in the George R. Harrison Spectroscopy Laboratory over the years (Research Advisors: Michael S. Feld, PhD, Ramachandra R. Dasari, PhD, Peter So, PhD).
-He received his B.S. in Chemistry and B.A. in Mathematics from Rice University (Research Advisors: Robert F. Curl, PhD, Philip R. Brooks, PhD).
+He was previously the Transfusion Medicine Fellow in the Department of Pathology and Laboratory Medicine at Dartmouth, Pathology Resident at Mount Sinai Hospital, Arnold O. Beckman Postdoctoral Fellow at MIT, In Vivo Microscopy Fellow at the Wellman Center for Photomedicine at the Massachusetts General Hospital, and post-doctoral research fellow in the Department of Chemical Engineering at MIT.
+He received his Ph.D. in Chemistry from the University of Illinois at Urbana-Champaign and his M.D. from the College of Medicine at the University of Illinois at Chicago.
+He also did research in the George R. Harrison Spectroscopy Laboratory at MIT over the years.
+He received his B.S. in Chemistry and B.A. in Mathematics from Rice University.

-Dr. Nguyen has been a strong advocate for trainees throughout his career.
-He was the founder, President (2005-2008), and Chairman of the Board of Directors (2005-2010) of the American Physician Scientists Association (APSA), an organization that was built to support and advocate for physician-scientist trainees.
+PHYSICIAN-SCIENTIST: Dr. Nguyen has been a strong advocate for trainees throughout his career.
+He was the founder, President, and Chairman of the Board of Directors of the American Physician Scientists Association (APSA), an organization that was built to support and advocate for physician-scientist trainees.
 In 2006, he was recognized by the Excellence in Medicine Award from the American Medical Association Foundation for his leadership.
 In 2014, APSA jointly with the American Society for Clinical Investigation and the Association of American Physicians recognized Dr. Nguyen with the APSA Directors’ Award for his “indefatigable dedication to physician-scientist trainees” and in celebration of 10th anniversary of the founding of APSA.
 He was a member of the Physician Scientist Initiative Committee led by the Association of Professors of Medicine and a member of the Board of Advisors for the Clinical and Translational Science Network led by the American Association for the Advancement of Science (AAAS) & Science Careers.

-Dr. Nguyen also serves on the Committee on Assessment of Biohazards & Embryonic Stem Cell Research Oversight (2016-present) for the Massachusetts Institute of Technology.
-Dr. Nguyen previously served on the Institutional Review Board for the University of Illinois at Urbana-Champaign (2005-2006).
-Dr. Nguyen also serves as a Nanosensors Section Editor for Sensors and on the Editorial Board of Plasmatology.
+Dr. Nguyen serves on the Committee on Assessment of Biohazards & Embryonic Stem Cell Research Oversight for MIT and previously served on the Institutional Review Board for UIUC.
+Dr. Nguyen also serves on the Nanosensors Section Editorial Board for Sensors and on the Editorial Board of Plasmatology.